Andyvargtz/IntroDevBootcampAvalanche/sesion10/README.md

 icon: hexagon-vertical-nft
 ---

-# Sesión 10: Tokens ERC721, ERC1155 y otras variables
+# Session 10: ERC721, ERC1155 Tokens and Other Variables